Pennsylvania Federal Tort Claims Act Attorneys

 When a federal employee causes a personal injury accident, the case is handled much differently than a conventional personal injury case.
 Examples of injury cases that fall under FTCA law include:

 Any claim against the federal government is subject to strict timelines and procedural rules.
 Failure to adhere to these rules could derail your lawsuit and leave you without the compensation you deserve.
-Our Montgomery County attorneys are well versed in the FTCA statutes governing these cases and are prepared to handle all of the necessary legal issues.
+Our Pennsylvania attorneys are well-versed in the FTCA statutes governing these cases and are prepared to handle all of the necessary legal issues.

 Get Advice From An Experienced Federal Tort Claims Act Attorney.
 All You Have To Do Is Call 215-822-7575 To Receive Your Free Case Evaluation.